northswiss/jekyll-boilerplate/_posts/2016-05-03-5 Ways to Cut Invisible Spend.md

 ## Transportation can be tricky
 ### Taxis aren’t the only option available in most places
 Due to their extreme convenience, taxis are usually the go-to mode of transportation in a new city.
-It’s not surprising that’s the case: in a foreign city, the very first thing most travelling employees see when they exit an airport is a row of taxis waiting to take them wherever they need — no prior research needed.
+It’s not surprising that’s the case: in a foreign city, the very first thing most traveling employees see when they exit an airport is a row of taxis waiting to take them wherever they need — no prior research needed.
 While this may save employees a lot of time, this is not the most cost effective way to get them around, costing your company so much more in expenses in the long run.

 Luckily, this instance of invisible spend has a pretty easy fix: simply inform your employees about the myriad of options most cities offer when it comes to public transportation.
 Doing this along will go a long way in making them more confident in taking it!